leeway64/LWWordCounter/README.md

 # LWWordCounter

-LWWordCounter is an application that visualizes the frequency of words from a text file.
+LWWordCounter is an application that displays the frequency of words from a text file.

 ## Installation